ceford/cefjdemos-data-jdm-help-en/articles/private-messages/private-messages-write.md

 ## Form Fields

 - **Recipient** The recipient of the message.
-Click on the *Select User* icon to open the pop-up, and then, from the list of names, select the user to whom you wish to send the message.
+Use the *Select User* icon to open a popup and then select the user to whom you wish to send a message.
 - **Subject** The subject of the message.
 Just like the subject of an email, it helps if this is a short description of the message body.
 - **Message** The body text of the message.
 Just like the body text of an email, it helps if the message is meaningful and kept relatively short.